A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Uniqueness of the free boundary problem

 where $\theta > 0$ is a free parameter and the terms $c^{\sigma, \varepsilon}_t(x)$, $c^{b, \varepsilon}_t(x)$ and $r^{\varepsilon}_t(x)$ are as in the proof of Theorem~\ref{thm:uniqueness_linear}.
 Let us now consider the remaining terms.
 First of all, integrating by parts gives

 where

 Recalling Assumption~\ref{assump:coefficient_assumptions}, we use that $\sigma$ is bounded and Lipschitz to yield

-By Assumption~\ref{assump:coefficient_assumptions} $\varrho(t)$ is supported $[0, \bar{d}]$ and integrates to one, while $\gamma(t,x)$ is bounded and bounded away from 0.
+By Assumption~\ref{assump:coefficient_assumptions} $\varrho(t)$ is supported $[0, \bar{d}]$ and bounded, while $\gamma(t,x)$ is bounded and bounded away from 0.
 Thus, the generalized Young's inequality and Jensen's inequality give

-where we have used that $\| f^{\nu,\varepsilon}_s \|_2^2$ is of order $O(s^{-1/2})$ by \eqref{eq:density_control_uniqueness} and that $s\mapsto s^{-1/2}$ is decreasing with $r\in[0,s]$, and we have exchanged the order of integration using Fubini's theorem.
+where we have used that $\| f^{\nu,\varepsilon}_s \|_2^2$ is of order $O(s^{-1/2})$ by \eqref{eq:density_control_uniqueness}, and we have exchanged the order of integration using Fubini's theorem.
 Then, one more application of Young's inequality on the second term of the right-hand side of \eqref{eq:integral_sigma} yields

 Now consider $\tilde{\mathcal{I}}^{b}_{\varepsilon}$.
 We split it into a $G_{\varepsilon}$ term and a $p_{\varepsilon}$ term, and add and subtract terms to yield

 where we have defined

 Recall that $b$ is Lipschitz by Assumption~\ref{assump:coefficient_assumptions}, and use expression \eqref{eq:A_prime_for_uniqueness} for $A'_t$ to obtain